-if the donee corporation, trust, community chest, fund or foundation is not created or organized in the United States, any State, the District of Columbia or a U.S. possession.39 The income tax deduction is available for bequests or other testamentary transfers to otherwise qualifying foreign charities.

-4.3.3 IRC section 2055(a)(3) provides that a testamentary gift in trust (other than a split interest trust) for the benefit of a foreign charity or government gives rise to an estate tax deduction as long as the governing instrument restricts the use of the funds to religious, charitable, scientific or educational purposes, or the prevention of cruelty to children or animals.
+- b.
+Even if an income tax deduction would be available for a direct gift to the foreign charity due to a treaty exception, the deduction will not be permitted if the gift is made via a charitable remainder trust. - 4.3.2 Under IRC section 642(c)(1), an estate or trust (other than a charitable remainder trust) is entitled to an income tax deduction for amounts paid or permanently set aside for charitable purposes.
+The regulations make clear that, as long as the amount is paid or set aside for IRC section 170(c)(2) purposes, it does not matter if the donee corporation, trust, community chest, fund or foundation is not created or organized in the United States, any State, the District of Columbia or a U.S. possession.39 The income tax deduction is available income of an estate or such a trust for its income distributions to foreign charity for a purpose or purposes recognized by the IRS as being charitable. - 4.3.3 IRC section 2055(a)(3) provides that a testamentary gift in trust (other than a split interest trust) for the benefit of a foreign charity or government gives rise to an estate tax deduction as long as the governing instrument restricts the use of the funds to religious, charitable, scientific or educational purposes, or the prevention of cruelty to children or animals.
 There are numerous cases and rulings allowing the estate tax charitable deduction for testamentary transfers to wholly charitable trusts for the benefit of foreign charities and governments.40